You Gotta Know These Egyptian Deities

 - Osiris: Husband of Isis, father of Horus, and brother of Set, Osiris served as god of the underworld and protector of the dead.
 In addition to his role as the chief and judge of the underworld (as a result of the above-mentioned murder by Set), Osiris also served as a god of vegetation and renewal; festivals honoring his death occurred around the time of the Nile flood’s retreat.
 Statues representing him were made of clay and grain, which would then germinate.
 Osiris was represented either as a green mummy, or wearing the Atef, a plumed crown.

 - Set: Created in opposition to the forces of Ma’at, Set (termed Typhon by Plutarch) fought the demon Apopis each day, emerging victorious, symbolic of the struggle of forces that brought harmony.
 In later times, this struggle led Set to be associated with the serpent itself, and Set became the personification of violence and disorder, and the cause of all disasters.
 Having killed his brother Osiris, Set did battle with Osiris’ son Horus, being emasculated in the fight.
-His cult was diminished over time, due to reaction against violence.
-His effigies were destroyed by some, while others were changed into representations of Amon, by replacing the ears with horns.
+His cult was diminished over time, due to reaction against violence, and many of his effigies were destroyed.

 - Isis: Isis, daughter of Geb and Nut, protected love, motherhood, and fate in the Egyptian mythos.
 Many of her roles are similar to those of the goddess Hathor, but she is often equated with the Greek Demeter.
 Her powers were gained through tricking the god Ra.
 By placing a snake in his path, which poisoned him, she forced him to give some power to her before she would cure him.

 - Horus: The god of the sky and light and the son of Isis and Osiris.
-In earlier myth he was the brother of Set, and son of Ra.
+In some myths, he was the brother of Set, and son of Ra.
 His mother impregnated herself by the dead Osiris, then hid Horus.
 When he was grown, he avenged his father’s death, driving away Set.
 In the battle, he lost his eye, but regained it thanks to the god Thoth.
 Thus Horus came to rule over the earth.
-He was known to have two faces, that of the falcon, Harsiesis, and that of a child, Harpocrates.
+He was known to have two faces, that of the falcon and that of a child, Harpocrates.

 - Amon: Amon began as a local god of Thebes, governing the air, fertility, and reproduction.
 His wife was Mut, and his son was Khon.
 Later, Amon became linked with the sun god Ra, and the two combined as Amon-Ra.
 In this form, he became worshipped beyond Egypt, and identified with Zeus and Jupiter.
 His appearance in art was as a man in a loincloth, with a headdress topped by feathers, but other appearances show him with the head of a ram.
 The temple of Amon-Ra at Karnak was the largest ever built.